busterbenson/public/book-of-beliefs.md

 #### By 2025

 * Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
-* The technology to program DNA \(via CRISPR\) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
-We will start with obvious applications \(like preventing Alzheimers\) but not stop there.
+* The technology to program DNA (via CRISPR) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
+We will start with obvious applications (like preventing Alzheimers) but not stop there.
 * Self-driving vehicles will begin to replace truck drivers, impacting employment rates in the country.

 #### By 2030

 * We'll have had a President that admits to being atheist or agnostic.
-* Most jobs lost between 2008-2012 aren't going to come back, new ones have to be created from scratch \(or not\)
 * Safe, genetically modified foods will become the norm.
-* Wager with Carinna: by 2028, the equivalent of a college education \(both in breadth of knowledge and value to career\) will be available to anyone with an internet connection.
+* Wager with Carinna: by 2028, the equivalent of a college education (both in breadth of knowledge and value to career) will be available to anyone with an internet connection.

 #### By 2050